neilgebhard/ecommerce/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+npx prisma generate - Generates Prisma Client for use with the Data Proxy.
+The generate command will continue to watch the schema.prisma file and re-generate Prisma Client on file changes.

+npx prisma db push - Introspects the database to infer and executes the changes required to make your database schema reflect the state of your Prisma schema.
+By default, after changes have been applied to the database schema, generators are triggered (for example, Prisma Client).
+You do not need to manually invoke prisma generate.